EDUCATION-RELATED QUOTES BY DAN L. MILLER

 Review the Books by Dan L. Miller section at: Books by Dan L. Miller

 Best Quotes About Writing—On this page I present a voluminous collection of interesting, thought-provoking, and useful quotations related to writing topics.
-I provide links to PDF collections of quotations in the categories of Journalism, Language, Literary/Arts Criticism, Quotations, Research, The Habits and Routines of Famous Authors, Thinking/Mind/Ideas, and Best Quotes on Writing–Collections 1-3.
+I provide links to PDF collections of quotations in the categories of Journalism, Language, Literary/Arts Criticism, Quotations, Research, The Habits and Routines of Famous Authors, Thinking/Mind/Ideas, Best Writing Advice Quotes, and Best Quotes on Writing–Collections 1-3.
 I start this page with links to articles that provide ideas on how best to use quotations, particularly in school and college classrooms.

 This collection of quotations is unique in that I’ve chosen for inclusion only quotes that are pertinent and straightforward.
 I’ve added classic quotations, but I’ve also used many quotations taken directly from primary sources, and I’ve purposely integrated numerous quotes from women and minorities.

 In addition to the wisdom and guidance quotes provide, quotes are perfectly suited for use in displays, presentations, speeches, research, students’ papers, and classroom lessons and discussions.